Alameda, CA · K-12 Curriculum Design + Education

 After analyzing feedback from summer implementation — classroom observations, instructor surveys, and engagement data — my team identified several key needs.
 Instructors needed clear, visual and written guidance to facilitate hands-on projects with minimal prep.
 Materials had to be low-cost and widely accessible while still promoting creativity and engineering thinking.
 Projects needed to engage kids with diverse learning styles, identities, and interests.

 Over two years, I designed 50+ engineering and design challenges for three camp age groups (K-1 "Nebulas", 2nd-3rd grade "Stars", and 4th-5th grade "Supernovas"), for two class types: "Innovator's Studio" and "Idea Lab."
-I updated our pre-outline template to include the biggest picture questions and lesson guidelines, allowing me to self-assess whether a project idea would be viable before presenting to the team.
+Every lesson started in the "Tinkering" phase, in which my team and I analyzed our current library of projects and identified projects that needed redesign or new development.
+I updated our existing pre-outline template to include the biggest picture questions and lesson guidelines, allowing me to self-assess whether a project idea would be viable at camp for that particular age group prior to presenting to the team.

-Once validated through testing, I developed instructor-facing slideshow presentations in Google Slides with visual content including photos and GIFs.
+Once projects were validated through testing, I developed instructor-facing slideshow presentations in Google Slides, and created visual content in the form of photos and GIFs to aid instructors in real-time demos.
 Each slideshow was designed for tablet viewing with visual hierarchy prioritizing instructor actions and student goals, consistent branding aligned with Galileo's vibrant, playful identity.

 Interested in working together?